 - Create ‘Communication Passports’ to provide a person-centred approach to passing on key information about young people and vulnerable adults with complex communication difficulties who cannot easily speak for themselves; and support them to express themselves through augmentative and alternative communication, such as: PECS (Picture Exchange Communication System), Proloquo2go, symbols etc.

-Hipp!!Bones C4YSN Ltd will seek to safeguard children and young people by:
+Hipp!!Bones will seek to safeguard children and young people by:

 Creating an environment where trust, acceptance and openness is promoted through valuing them, listening to and respecting them.